zacharylazzara/COVID-19_Hotspot-Map/README.md

 -	RankView

 **Use-Cases**<br/>
-View Ranking:
+View Cities:
-1. The user can view a sorted list of which localities rank highest for COVID-19 cases, grouped by province
+1. The user can view a sorted list of cities grouped by province, and search for their cities on the search bar

 View Heatmap:
 1. The first view the user is presented with is the heatmap; this view shows the user’s current location on a heatmap of COVID-19 cases by locality